 - Flex your creative muscles before you flex your leg muscles by stopping by our Heart Walk tie-dye station.

-- Save a life in a minute when you do a hands-only CPR training.
+- Learn to save a life in a minute when you do an AHA Hands-Only CPR training.

-- Bring the whole family and visit our BIGGER Kids’ Zone!
-With carnival games, fun physical and educational activities and face painting your family will enjoy the lighthearted atmosphere.
+- Bring the whole family and visit our Kids’ Zone!
+With games, fun physical and educational activities and face painting, everyone will want to be a kid.

 - If you “heart” your pets, bring them to the walk!
-We’ll have a special Dog Jog just for them.
+There is a special Dog agility course just for them.
 Canines need good cardiovascular health too!

 Heart Walk Date & Location

 Learn more about parking and transportation on the day of the walk.